CJPerkins1/small_peptide_review_2025/README.md

 All differential gene expression analysis was performed using code available in the RNASeq_analysis folder.

-DEG result tables are available in the supplementary data.
-Supplementary data for the review article is provided as an excel file: HS_DEG_meta_analysis_results.xlsx
+DEG result tables are available as an excel file: HS_DEG_meta_analysis_results.xlsx

 ----------------